 Fill in the top field with a name suitable for your new stream file.
 In the "Stream URI" field enter

-, where XXXX is the port number from your Cinegy Playout Engine unicast stream configuration.
-This allows Wowza to accept the incoming traffic from all network interfaces on the specified port.
+, where XXXX is the port number from your Cinegy Playout engine unicast stream configuration.
+This allows Wowza to accept incoming traffic from all network interfaces on the specified port.

 With the required information specified, the configuration window looks as follows:

 Press the "Add" button and then select the "Return to Stream Files" link to return to the main "Stream Files" pane.

 In the "Virtual Host Stream Files" window you will see the entry with a new stream file.
 Click the "Connect to this stream" button:

 In the "Connect a Stream File" dialog box, check the options to enable a live application to connect to the stream.
 The given configuration is presented in the dialog box below: